-The Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Dr Muritala Awodun has again been appreciated for his support to the University of Ilorin Tax Club, and recognized for his contribution to tax administration in Kwara State and Nigeria as a whole.
+The Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Prof. Muritala Awodun has again been appreciated for his support to the University of Ilorin Tax Club, and recognized for his contribution to tax administration in Kwara State and Nigeria as a whole.
 An award was presented to him by the University of Ilorin Tax club during her National Tax Colloquium which took place at the Communication Information Science (CIS) lecture theater, University of Ilorin on 05 July, 2018.

 The tax colloquium was an initiative of the tax club to suggest possible ways of solving various challenges confronting tax authorities through interactions and inter school debate.
 It was born out of necessity to educate people on tax policies, administration and system in Nigeria

 The Director of Special Duties who represented the Executive Chairman, Dr Muritala Awodun while receiving the award said there is need to reawaken tax culture in Nigeria and the best way to imbibe tax culture is to inculcate it in the minds of young ones which prompted the management of KW-IRS to commence Tax Club Quiz Competition (TCQC) among senior secondary schools in Kwara State.
 He appreciated the initiative of Unilorin Tax club in organizing this colloquium and encouraged the participants to take the knowledge to have acquired about tax to the nook and crannies of Nigeria.